fertrig/trigoso.xyz/static/resume.md

 Delivering professional solutions since 2005.

 ## Professional Skills
 Rich history leading the development of all aspects of complex software systems.
-Experience building mobile apps, developer tools, cloud-based APIs, SaaS products, and open source projects.
+Full stack development experience building mobile apps, web applications, developer tools, cloud-based APIs, SaaS products, and open source projects.

 Extensive experience building mobile applications in iOS and Android using Dart, Flutter, and Swift; web applications using React, Node, and Javascript; and desktop applications using Swift and C++.